 He has a degree in mathematical statistics from Cambridge University, England, and a Ph.D. in economics from Duke University in the United States.
 Before joining the Forum in 2003 he was Executive Director and Senior International Economist with Lehman Brothers International in London.
 During his 5-year stay with Lehman he wrote extensively on a broad range of economic and financial topics.
 As part of this research work and to meet with Lehman clients he traveled extensively in Europe, North and South America, the Middle East and Asia.
-He is a frequent commentator on economic and financial issues, having given well over 150 TV interviews during the past decade on all the major networks.
+He is a frequent commentator on economic and financial issues, having given well over 150 TV interviews during the past two decades on all the major networks.
 Before Lehman he worked as an economist with the International Monetary Fund in Washington, an organization he joined in the mid-1980s.

 During his years of service at the Fund his assignments included being country economist for Spain; working in the Fund’s main policy making department, where he focused on a range of economic development issues and begun to work on transition issues in Eastern Europe.
 In the 1990s he was Resident Representative for the IMF in the Russian Federation, where he was responsible for program implementation issues in the context of the IMF’s multibillion dollar program of assistance to the Russian Federation.
 His stay in Russia was followed by a one-year sabbatical in Moscow, an opportunity he used to do research (subsequently published by the IMF) and to travel extensively throughout Russia to gain a broader perspective on the transition.
 Prior to his service with the IMF, he was Professor of Economics at the University of Chile, Santiago, where, in addition to his teaching duties, he also headed a research team financed by the Ministry of Health examining economic aspects of alcohol abuse in Chile.